austincv/austincv.github.io/_posts/2015-7-2-Setting-up-this-blog.md

 I usually do all my work on Linux but I thought why not give a try on windows There was this other nice [website](http://jekyll-windows.juthilo.com/) which made setting up Jekyll to serve the website locally a pleasure.
-The following is what I did to set my dev environment or should I say blog environment on my Windows 8
+The following is what I did to set my environment on my Windows 8

-### Install GitHub for Windows

-This is straight forward.
-Head over to [this page](https://windows.github.com/) and download the latest version of GitHub available and Install it.

 ### Install Python